payara/Payara-Community-Documentation/documentation/user-guides/upgrade-payara.md

 In summary, the method would involve the following steps:

 * Stop the running domain

-o The asadmin `backup-domain` subcommand will only work if the domain is not running so, if this method is chosen for a production system, there would need to be an arranged period of downtime
+    * The asadmin `backup-domain` subcommand will only work if the domain is not running so, if this method is chosen for a production system, there would need to be an arranged period of downtime
 * Run `asadmin backup-domain` from the existing Payara Server installation
 * Once the domain has been backed up, restore the domain to the newly downloaded Payara Server installation by running `asadmin restore-domain` from the bin directory of the new Payara Server installation

 After following those steps, you should be left with a similar directory structure to the following: